jakub-drapala/quiz/README.md

 There client can choose questions' category.

-Then server display singly all questions from particular category.
+Then server display singly all questions from particular category in random order.

+Every question has 4 answers including 1 correct.
+Other are incorrect.
+So answers' order is radnom.